StephDietz/tailwind-darkmode-demo/README.md

 To run this locally, `npm install` and `npm run dev`.

-This demo is also deployed on Vercel and can be found here:
+This demo is also deployed on Vercel and can be found here: https://tailwind-darkmode-demo-six.vercel.app/
-# tailwind-darkmode-demo